 David Siegal is a Partner in the New York office of Haynes and Boone, and co-chair of the firm’s Government Enforcement and Litigation Practice Group.
-His practice focuses on government enforcement defense and internal investigations, as well as sophisticated securities and bank fraud, complex commercial litigation, and cybercrime and data security.
+His practice focuses on government enforcement defense and internal investigations, as well as sophisticated securities and bank fraud, complex commercial litigation, and cybercrime, data security, and BSA/AML compliance.

 David's representations in enforcement actions and investigations include: